- Mental Health

 While initial studies on mindfulness focused primarily on adults, practicing mindfulness has benefits for children and youth too.
 The beauty of mindfulness is that it is flexible and accessible.
 It can be practiced in many different ways, and can be done at almost any time.
 For those who have truly embraced mindfulness, it becomes more than just a part of a routine – it becomes a way of life.

-The Health Literacy team at BC Children's Hospital, along with a number of different experts and youth, is in in the process of developing “Breathr” – a new app to help introduce the concept of mindfulness and create an easy access point for those who are new to this practice.
+The Health Literacy team at BC Children's Hospital, along with a number of different experts and youth, developed “Breathr” – a new app to help introduce the concept of mindfulness and create an easy access point for those who are new to this practice.